 JE Dunn Construction Company Scholarship

 The JE Dunn Construction Company Scholarship was established in 2017 to support students in the College’s Construction and Facilities Management Programs.
 This scholarship is to support full-time undergraduate students with demonstrated academic merit and financial need who have completed their sophomore year of study.
-Preference is given to students underrepresented in the University or in their degree program.
+Preference is given to students who contribute to student body diversity.

 Joan T. Smith Scholarship Fund honoring Graca Machel

 Joan T. Smith established this scholarship in honor of the human rights advocate and former first lady of Mozambique, Graca Machel.
-The Joan T. Smith Scholarship Fund supports full- or part-time undergraduate women who have a financial need and are recent African immigrants, refugees, asylees, or citizens of African countries living in the USA.
+The Joan T. Smith Scholarship Fund supports full- or part-time undergraduate students.
+A plus factor will be given to women who have a financial need and are recent African immigrants, refugees, asylees, or citizens of African countries living in the USA.

 Julius Nolte-Harold Miller Scholarship